Media Finance Focus 2022

 Moderator: John Sanders, Bond & Pecaro

-Panelists: Jessi Navarro, The Poynter Institute; Wendy Wallace, The Poynter Institute; Steve Hall, Las Vegas Review-Journal
+Jessi Navarro, The Poynter Institute; Wendy Wallace, The Poynter Institute; Steve Hall, Las Vegas Review-Journal

 Join us for ideas and inspiration for finding new revenue sources for your newsroom.
 We'll share the programs we know are working and offer you the guidance you need to implement them in your organizations.
 While this session is sponsored by the newspaper group there are a number of other media companies that have found alternative sources of funding for news, including: websites, radio, TV.
 [Presentation]